+Figure 6-9.
+Net present value for building scale graywater treatment technologies in the low reuse scenario compared to avoided utility fees.
+Results shown by treatment process designation.

 District Scale Mixed Wastewater and Graywater Results

-District-scale LCA and LCCA results were generated for the AeMBR treatment process.
+District scale LCA and LCCA results were generated for the AeMBR treatment process.
 The district represents a hypothetical city block in San Francisco with mixed-use four and six-story buildings.
-For the district-scale mixed wastewater scenario, we considered a sewered scenario where process solids are disposed of in the municipal sewer system and a scenario in which the district is not connected to a sewer (i.e., “unsewered”) and handles its solids via windrow composting followed by land application.
+For the district scale mixed wastewater scenario, we considered a sewered scenario where process solids are disposed of in the municipal sewer system and a scenario in which the district is not connected to a sewer (i.e., “unsewered”) and handles its solids with on-site dewatering and off-site windrow composting followed by land application.

 Mixed Wastewater Summary Findings

 Table 7-1 displays the summary LCA and LCCA results for the sewered versus unsewered scenario.
 Overall, impacts increase for the unsewered scenario.
-Eutrophication impacts increase substantially for the unsewered scenario due to the land application of compost, which leads to eventual increases in the quantities of nutrient runoff, for reasons described in Section 2.7.3.
+Eutrophication impacts increase substantially for the unsewered scenario due to the land application of compost, which leads to nutrient runoff, as described in Section 2.7.3.
 Acidification potential and particulate matter formation potential also increase considerably due to ammonia emissions resulting from compost and land application of the compost.
 Smog formation potential increases for the unsewered scenario due to emissions associated with the truck transport of solids to the composting location.

-Results for the district-scale sewered scenario are slightly lower than those seen under the building-scale analysis due to economies of scale for the treatment system and lower requirements for vertical pumping of the recycled water.
+Results for the district scale sewered scenario are slightly lower than those in the building scale analysis per cubic meter of treated wastewater due to economies of scale for the treatment system and reduced pumping requirements for the recycled water.
+Solids processing at the centralized WRRF was excluded from the analysis, but is expected to be minor based on results presented in Section 6.2.

 Detailed results by life cycle stage are provided for GWP, CED, and NPV in Section 7.2.

 Table 7-1.
-Summary Integrated LCA, LCCA and LRT Results for District-Scale AeMBR Configurations Treating Mixed Wastewater (Per Cubic Meter Mixed Wastewater Treated)a
+Summary Integrated LCA, LCCA and LRT Results for District scale AeMBR Configurations Treating Mixed Wastewater (Per Cubic Meter Mixed Wastewater Treated)